Tulane Essay Guide: 2024-2025

 #4 – Ignore stats

-When writing each Tulane essay, don’t get hung up on factors like the Tulane University acceptance rate or the Tulane University ranking.
+When writing the Tulane essay, don’t get hung up on factors like the Tulane University acceptance rate or the Tulane University ranking.
 At the end of the day, focus on why Tulane is the school for you, and use your application to show the admissions team why.

 # 5 – Invest time in the Why Tulane essay

 The why school essay is extremely important to Tulane admissions when evaluating applicants.
 Make sure your application shows that you’re genuinely interested in attending Tulane.
-Even if the Tulane University ranking initially helped you learn about the school, you should focus on Tulane’s specific offerings in your Tulane supplemental essays
+Even if the Tulane University ranking initially helped you learn about the school, you should focus on Tulane’s specific offerings in Tulane supplemental essays

 Tulane Supplemental Essays — Final Thoughts